 On the other hand, Energy, Science, Technology, Environment and Climate Change Minister, Yeo Bee Yin only started to be linked with Pasir Gudang on June 24.
 However, on that day, Yeo was quoted with regards to the status of the Kim Kim River, which had been thoroughly cleansed.

-It was not until June 26 for Yeo to came out with an official statement on the air pollution.
+It was not until June 26 that Yeo came out with an official statement on the air pollution issue.
 Then, she revealed that the cause of the pollution remains unknown, but her ministry will establish a committee to look into the setting up of air quality monitoring stations at the district.

-While the incident involves school children, Education Minister Dr Maszlee Malik appears to be inactive in addressing the recent outbreak.
+While the incident involved school children, Education Minister Dr Maszlee Malik appeared to be inactive in addressing the recent outbreak.

-It contrasts with the Kim Kim River incident, whereby the Eduction Minister was one of the ‘front man’.
-He called for all 111 schools in the district to be temporarily shut down in about a week after the first outbreak.
+This was in contrast to the Kim Kim River incident, where the Education Minister was one of the ‘front man’.
+He called for all 111 schools in the district to be temporarily shut down about a week after the first outbreak.

-Meanwhile, Yeo was the most active minister in the previous incident.
-She came out with statements to ensure the public that the Pasir Gudang crisis is under control.
+Yeo was the most active minister during the previous incident.
+She came out with statements to ensure the public that the Pasir Gudang crisis was under control.

-Nonetheless, the first key figure to address the outbreak in March was Johor state executive councillor of health, environment and agriculture, Sahruddin Jamal.
+Nonetheless, the first key figure to address the outbreak in March was Johor’s State Executive Councillor of Health, Environment and Agriculture, Sahruddin Jamal.